Sanshin Zen Community

 • If you would be arriving with a communicable illness, please withdraw from the sesshin.
 Colds and flu spread rapidly through a community practicing at close quarters with a demanding schedule.
 In kindness to all participants, including aging teachers, please don’t bring an illness into the group even if you yourself feel well enough to participate.
 No one wants to come down with something in the midst of sesshin and miss his or her opportunity to practice.

 • While you're here, handwashing and cough-covering protocols are vital to maintaining everyone’s health.
 Please manage your used tissues and generally do what you can to keep your germs to yourself.
-Because practitioners are arriving from all over the world, we’re exposing each other to new bugs with every event.
+Because practitioners are sometimes arriving from all over the world, we’re exposing each other to new bugs with every event.
 See our public health protocols here, which may limit, but do not eliminate, the risk of contracting an illness while practicing at Sanshin.

 • Take care of your body as the ground of your practice.
 If you’re taking any kind of medication for body or mind, this is not the time to stop.
 Use extra cushions for support during zazen or move to a bench or chair as necessary.
 Drink enough water and get as much sleep as you can under the circumstances.
 If you’re staying on the Sanshin campus, that’s about 6 hours a night.
 If you commute, it’s less.
 If you’re driving back and forth to sesshin every day, please watch your fatigue level and don’t put yourself in a position to fall asleep at the wheel.
 For your own safety, if you need to leave just before the last zazen period of the day in order to get additional sleep, do it.